mrdbourke/tensorflow-deep-learning/11_passing_the_tensorflow_developer_certification_exam.md

 4. Natural language processing (NLP)
 5. Time series, sequences and predictions

-If there's five sections, can you guess how many questions will be on the exam?
+If there are five sections, can you guess how many questions will be on the exam?

-Each of the questions require you to submit a trained model in `.h5` format.
+Each of the questions requires you to submit a trained model in `.h5` format.

 If you've been through the course materials, you know how to do this.

 The model you submit is graded on how well it performs.
 Don't overthink this.
-If you build a fairly well performing model, chances are it'll pass.
+If you build a fairly well-performing model, chances are it'll pass.
 If you think your model needs to improve its performance, go through the steps covered in the [Improving a model section](https://dev.mrdbourke.com/tensorflow-deep-learning/02_neural_network_classification_in_tensorflow/#improving-a-model) of the course.

 You've got 5-hours during the exam to build and train models on the datasets provided.
 The models will not take long to train (even on CPU).
 This is plenty of time.